rpthms/nft-geo-filter/README.md

 `--interface` flag.
 The interface is needed because netdev tables work on a per-interface basis.

-# Allow mode exceptions
+# Allow mode implicit exceptions
-When you use `--allow`, certain rules are added along with the regular filtering rules to ensure that your regular traffic is not impeded.
+When you use `--allow`, certain rules are automatically added along with the regular filtering rules to ensure that your regular traffic is not impeded.
 These rules ensure that:

 1. Traffic from private IPv4 address ranges and link-local IPv6 address ranges are allowed to pass through.
 2. Traffic from the localhost is allowed to pass through.
 3. Non-IP traffic such as ARP is not blocked when using the netdev table.

+# Manual exceptions
+You can create exceptions for a few IP addresses so that they pass through the filtering sets that were set up.
+To do that provide a comma separated list of IPs that need to be exempted from filtering to the `--exceptions` flag.
+This will create rules that would explicitly allow packets from the specified IP addresses, even if the filtering sets would block them.
+Check the "Usage examples" section below to see how the `--exceptions` flag can be used.

 # What do I need to add to my nftables config?
 **Nothing!** Since this script creates a separate nftables table to filter your